-Music Fundamentals II is designed to study music from a theoretical perspective with a focus on the common practice period through the modern age.
+Music Theory II is designed to study music from a theoretical perspective with a focus on the common practice period through the modern age.
 Through exercises, recreations, and analysis, students will identify musical concepts and construct a theoretical framework for comparison to modern musical trends.

 Students will engage in gestural and four-part harmonic analysis, chromaticism, 20th century music, a-tonality, and modern popular music.
-Technology projects will be incorporated to reinforce aural and theoretical concepts.
+Students will explore scoring, writing and arranging for piano, various instruments and voice parts.